gega/csg2stp/README.md

 - brep analysis for csg operation to prevent crashes

 You also need to have OpenSCAD installed and available in your path.

+NOTE: The following OpenSCAD commands are not supported:
+- hull
+- import
+- projection
+- minkowski